OpenMDAO/OpenMDAO/openmdao/docs/features/recording/system_options.rst

 System Recording
 *****************

-System and Solver Recording
+System Recording
 ---------------------------

-If you need to focus on a smaller part of your model, it may be useful to attach a case recorder to a particular :code:`System` or :code:`Solver`.
+If you need to focus on a smaller part of your model, it may be useful to attach a case recorder to a particular :code:`System`.
 There are slightly different options when recording from these objects.

 System Recording Options
 ^^^^^^^^^^^^^^^^^^^^^^^^